Mozenn/portfolio-app/posts/build-jar-inside-docker.md

 To sum up, it means that we take the entire project directory and we copy it inside the container.

-But it would be smart if we prevent copying useless files and folders such as IDE-related files or git-related files.
+We also make use of a .dockerignore file to prevent copying useless files and folders such as IDE-related files or git-related files:

-That is why you make use of a .dockerignore file :

 ```docker
 .idea